michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: an event resulting in great loss and misfortune
 - n: drama in which the protagonist is overcome by some superior force or circumstance; excites terror or pity
 ### Family
+- tragedy: tragedies, tragical+
-tragedy: tragedies, tragical+;tragic: tragedy, tragically, tragicly;tragical: tragicalest
+- tragic: tragedy, tragically, tragicly
+- tragical: tragicalest
 ### Examples
 - We are physicians who teach tropical medicine in East Africa each year, where we witness the tragedy of illnesses and deaths from vaccine-preventable diseases.
 - “Every day there is tragedy, and every day we play music,” said guitar player Adel Sabawi, who is from Damascus.